 We began publishing Scottish Tradition in 1971, which was relaunched as the International Review of Scottish Studies in 2003.
 The IRSS is a fully peer-reviewed academic journal and has been publishing as an open access journal since 2006.

-The Centre for Scottish Studies office on campus is located in room 1008 of the MacKinnon Extension, in the Department of History.
-Staffing on a regular, but not a full-time, basis is made possible thanks to the generous support of the Scottish Studies Foundation.
+The Centre for Scottish Studies office is located in room 1008 of the MacKinnon Extension, in the Department of History.
+Volunteer staffing on a regular, but not a full-time, basis is made possible thanks to the generous support of the Scottish Studies Foundation.
 Visitors are welcome, although it is important to telephone or e-mail in advance to confirm our opening hours on the day of your visit.
 A collection of Scottish Studies theses completed at the Centre is kept in the office and the Scottish Studies Archival Collection is held at the McLaughlin Library.